Vodafone's towers arm plans biggest European IPO of 2021 so far

 LONDON/FRANKFURT (Reuters) - Vantage Towers, the mobile masts company spun out of Vodafone Group, plans to float in Frankfurt by the end of March in a deal that could value it at up to 18 billion euros ($22 billion), making it Europe’s largest listing so far this year.

 Duesseldorf, Germany-headquartered Vantage operates 82,000 towers across 10 countries, where it is usually the leading or second largest supplier.
-Germany is its largest market, which is one of the reasons for the venue of the IPO.
+Germany is its largest market.

 People familiar with the matter said stock worth about 3 billion euros would be sold, possibly giving the company a valuation of 15-18 billion euros.